tmalmstrom/departures.london/README.md

 ### I think something has broken?

 Please report all [issues over here](http://github.com/tomspeak/departures.london/issues).
-If you do not have a GitHub account then email me: <hello+departures@tomspeak.co.uk>.
+If you do not have a GitHub account then email me: hello+departures@tomspeak.co.uk

 ### It says there are no departures at my station?